takari/team-documentation/en/02-introduction/01-chapter2.markdown

 ## Evolving Challenges - Builds at Scale

-The efforts of Takari related to TDM are influenced by the following industry
+The efforts of Takari related to TEAM are influenced by the following industry
 trends:

 ### Changing Technology - Changing Conventions